Palpatine: Prequel trilogy

 In the 2005 sequel Episode III: Revenge of the Sith, set three years later, Palpatine is captured by cyborg Separatist leader General Grievous (voiced by Matthew Wood).
 Palpatine is rescued by Anakin and Obi-Wan, but not before the Jedi confront Dooku again.
-A duel ensues in which Anakin kills Dooku at Palpatine's urging.
+A duel ensues in which Anakin defeats Dooku.
+Palpatine then betrays Dooku by ordering Anakin to kill him; after a moment's hesitation, Anakin beheads Dooku in cold blood.
 Palpatine then escapes with his rescuers and returns to Coruscant.
 By this point, Palpatine has become a virtual dictator, able to take any action in the Senate.
 He makes Anakin his personal representative on the Jedi Council, whose members deny Anakin the rank of Jedi Master and order him to spy on the Chancellor.
 Palpatine tells Anakin the story of Darth Plagueis, a powerful Sith Lord who was able to create life and prevent death, but was killed by his own apprentice.
 Eventually, Palpatine reveals his secret Sith identity to Anakin; he knows that Anakin has been having prophetic visions of Padmé dying in childbirth, and offers to teach him Plagueis' secrets to save Padmé's life.

 Anakin informs Jedi Master Mace Windu (Samuel L. Jackson) of Palpatine's treachery.
-With three other Jedi masters at his side, Windu attempts to arrest Palpatine, but Palpatine produces a lightsaber and quickly dispatches all but Windu.
+With three other Jedi Masters at his side, Windu attempts to arrest Palpatine, but Palpatine produces a lightsaber and quickly dispatches all but Windu.
 Palpatine engages Windu in a duel and attacks him with Force lightning; Windu deflects the lightning back into Palpatine's face, deforming it into the gray, wizened visage first seen in the original trilogy.
-Before Windu can kill Palpatine, Anakin appears and intervenes on the Sith Lord's behalf, allowing Palpatine to kill Windu with another blast of lightning.
-Anakin then pledges himself to the dark side as Palpatine's Sith apprentice, Darth Vader.
+Before Windu can kill Palpatine, however, Anakin appears and, desperate to save Padme, betrays Windu, allowing Palpatine to kill Windu with another blast of lightning.
+Anakin then betrays the Jedi by pledging himself to the dark side as Palpatine's Sith apprentice, Darth Vader.

-Palpatine issues Order 66, commanding the clone troopers to turn on their Jedi generals, while dispatching Vader to kill everyone inside the Jedi Temple and then murder the Separatist leaders on the planet Mustafar.
-Palpatine then reorganizes the Republic into the Galactic Empire, with himself as Emperor.
+Palpatine issues Order 66, compelling the clone troopers to kill their Jedi generals for being "traitors" to the Republic, while dispatching Vader to kill everyone inside the Jedi Temple and then murder the Separatist leaders on the planet Mustafar.
+Palpatine then reorganizes the Republic into the Galactic Empire, with himself as Emperor, while deceitfully framing the Jedi for treason.
 Jedi Master Yoda (voiced by Frank Oz) confronts Palpatine and engages him in a lightsaber duel that ends in a stalemate.
 Sensing that Vader is in danger, Palpatine travels to Mustafar and finds his new apprentice near death following a duel with Obi-Wan.
 After returning to Coruscant, he rebuilds Vader's burned, mutilated body with the black armored suit from the original trilogy.
 Palpatine then tells Vader that Padmé was killed in the heat of Vader's anger, breaking what remains of Vader's spirit.
 Palpatine is last seen watching the original Death Star's construction, with Vader and Wilhuff Tarkin (Wayne Pygram) at his side.